spine-tools/SpineOpt.jl/docs/src/tutorial/multi-year_investment.md

 Once we have our setup, we can take a look at the economic representation in SpineOpt.
 Below is a list of parameters you would need:
 - [economic\_parameter\_preprocessing\_activate](@ref): if set to true, it means the model will use its internally-calculated parameters for discounting investment and operation costs.
 The default value is `false`.
-- [use\_milestone\_years](@ref): this parameter is used to discount operation costs.
+- [milestone\_years\_activate](@ref): this parameter is used to discount operation costs.
 If set to `false` (default), it means we use continous operational temporal blocks, and thus the operation cost will be discounted every year.
 Otherwise, it will be discounted using the investment temporal block.
 - [discount\_rate](@ref): the rate you would like to discount your costs with.
 - [discount\_year](@ref): the year you would like to discount your costs to.
 - [lifetime\_technical](@ref): using units as an example, this is the technical lifetime of the unit.